kawamichal/Art_by_Anna/README.md

 # Art_by_Anna
-An e-store application that features shopping sessions, payments and order management.
+An e-store application that features shopping sessions, payments and order management. <br/>
-WORK IN PROGRESS.
+To see the live demo go to: https://artbyannailnickakawa.herokuapp.com/ WORK IN PROGRESS.

 ## How to run (using pipenv)